wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/create-analysis.md

 ### Analyze > Peer analysis

 The **Peer analysis** feature in Workplace Analytics provides a way to compare the collaboration behaviors of two different groups.
-This can be useful to understand how two teams in the same function work differently, or how the work-life activities differ across the organization.
+This can help you understand how two teams in the same function work differently, or how the work-life activities differ across the organization.

-There are four steps to complete to create a new peer analysis.
+There are four steps to creating peer analysis.
 To begin, go to **Analyze > Peer analysis** and select **New analysis**.

 1. Choose your **Reference group**.
 Provide a name and desired date range, name the reference group, and select employees to include by uploading a .csv file with email addresses or applying desired filters using attributes from the organizational data.
 1. Choose your **Other group**.
 This is your comparison group.
 Name this group and select employees to include by uploading a .csv file with email addresses or applying desired filters using attributes from the organizational data.
 1. Apply **Conditions** (optional).
 Use filters to specify the attributes that should be similar when comparing groups.
-For example, to compare managers in the "Reference group" to managers in the "Other group", add a conditional filter to include only managers in the output.
+For example, to compare managers in the "Reference group" to managers in the "Other group," add a conditional filter to include only managers in the output.
-1. **Submit**. you can access your results in the **Peer analysis** page.
+1. **Submit**.
+You can access your results in the **Peer analysis** page.
 Select the **View** (eye) icon to see the output.

 ![New Peer analysis](../media/peer-new-analysis.png)

-**Peer analysis** output includes the date range, a **Highlights** section with differences int eh three most variant metrics between groups, and charts comparing raw averages for multiple metrics.
+**Peer analysis** output includes the date range, a **Highlights** section with differences in the three most variant metrics between groups, and charts that compare raw averages for multiple metrics.

 ### Peer analysis example scenario